Avin-mo/Resonance/README.md

 This app is designed for anyone who enjoys journaling, loves music, treasures memories, or wants to track their life through the lens of the songs they listen to.

 I chose this project because music is a big part of my daily life, I’m almost always listening to something, and certain periods of my life are deeply tied to the music I was into at the time.
 For example, when I think back to summer 2018, the songs I listened to then immediately bring back the mood and memories of that time.
 Until now, I’ve kept these notes in a generic notes app, but I wanted to create something more intentional and personal, a journal made specifically for preserving memories through music.
-## User Stories

-- As a user, I want to connect my Spotify account to automatically import my listening history.
-- As a user, I want to add personal notes to any song entry to capture memories and thoughts.
-- As a user, I want to view my music diary entries organized by date.
-- As a user, I want to filter my entries by artist to see my listening patterns.
-- As a user, I want to remove entries from my diary if needed.
-- As a user, I want to save my music diary to preserve my memories.
-- As a user, I want to load my previously saved music diary.
-- As a user, I want to be reminded to save my diary before closing the app.

 ## Instructions